 Would you like to go whale watching in Queensland?
-In this article you will find out how you can with essential information you need to know to enjoy your day.
+In this article, you will find out how you can with the essential information you need to know to enjoy your day.

 In this article you will find out more about the whales, what to expect on a whale watching tour and information about the various tour options available in Queensland.

 A day out on a whale-watching cruise was something I was really looking forward to in Australia.
 Having previously seen killer whales on a cruise off Vancouver Island in Canada I love the ability (and appreciate the privilege) of being so close to such beautiful animals.